 We would like to inform you about an upcoming requirement and take this opportunity to engage with the market to better understand current solutions and capabilities.
 We aim to connect with suppliers who may be interested in participating in a potential future procurement process.

 At present this requirement is being drafted as a business case and we are seeking suppliers who will be able to provide us with information on the current solutions landscape, present demos of their solution in week commencing 10th February and provide information on constraints and key considerations.
-The principal purpose of this RFI is to gather market information and engage with suppliers as we develop our specification
+The principal purpose of this RFI is to gather market information and engage with suppliers as we develop our specification.

 Please note the following general conditions: